 Spoon the jello mixture on to the pudding in the jello shot cups.
 Be careful not to pour it in too fast or you will make a hole in the pudding layer.

-Chill for at least 4 hours.
+Chill for 2 to 4 hours, until the jello has set.
 If required, the jello shots can stay in the refrigerator for a day or two before serving.

 (Optional) Just before serving, add the whipped cream and half a strawberry to the top of each jello shot.